alok-ai-lab/DeepInsight3D_pkg/README.md

 Steps:
 1)  Set up parameters by changing Parameters.m file, otherwise leave it with default values.
-2)  Provide the path od dataset in Parameter.m file by changing "Data_path" variable.
+2)  Provide the path of the dataset in Parameter.m file by changing "Data_path" variable.
 In this example, it is set as /DeepInsight3D_pkg/Data/
 3)  Define the stored dataset using
         `DSETnum=1;`
 5)  Call parameters using
         `Parm = Parameters(DSETnum);`
-7)  For testing code, reduce the MaxEpochs e.g.
+7)  For quick testing code, reduce the MaxEpochs e.g.
         `Parm.MaxEpochs = 5;`
-    for better training it would be good to have higher value of MaxEpochs.
+    for better training it would be good to have a higher value of MaxEpochs.

 9)  Set the CAM Threshold
         `Parm.Threshold = 0.3;`